ttappr/suffix-array/readme.md

 A `SuffixArray` struct could be designed to dynamically reallocate to a larger index type if the selected one turns out to be too small.

-The `CastError` type returned by functions may change.
-The code currently doesn't use checked add or sub functions, so it's possible that a panic could occur during the construction of a suffix array due to overflow or underflow.
-A more general error type may be implemented in the future to represent cast and overflow errors.